HMS Queen Elizabeth: New aircraft carrier arrives at home port

 The harbor was packed with well wishers as the ship completed its journey south while a small flotilla of boats gathered to meet the new arrival.

-There were two separate flypasts of Royal Navy helicopters, the first starring a Sea King, two MK2 Merlins and two MK3 Merlins, which were then joined by two Hawk jets for the second.
+There were two separate flybys of Royal Navy helicopters, the first starring a Sea King, two MK2 Merlins and two MK3 Merlins, which were then joined by two Hawk jets for the second.

-The Navy says that a total of 3.2 million cubic meters of sediment was removed from the harbor and approach channel in order to make it wide and deep enough to accommodate the new arrival.
+The Navy says that a total of 3.2 million cubic meters of sediment was removed from the harbor and approach channel to make it wide and deep enough to accommodate the new arrival.

-Lieutenant Commander Neil Twigg, a jet pilot responsible for integrating the F35 fighter jets with the aircraft carrier has said more testing will be done before the ship becomes fully operational.
+Lt.
+Cmdr.
+Neil Twigg, a jet pilot responsible for integrating the F-35 fighter jets with the aircraft carrier, has said more testing will be done before the ship becomes fully operational.

 "We are very ready," he told the UK Press Association.

-The UK has 11 F-35 Lightning II jets and 120 personnel currently undergoing training in the US, according to the Royal Navy.
+The UK has 11 F-35 Lightning II jets and 120 personnel undergoing training in the US, according to the Royal Navy.

 It is expected that it will have 14 jets by the end of 2017 with test flights from the carrier's deck expected to begin next year.